__________________________________________________________________

 for the gifts and the calling of God are irrevocable.

-see Israel as something of the past with no
+Some may see Israel as something of the past with no further application, but

-and election has never yet fulfilled and cannot until Messiah is present on
+and election has never yet fulfilled, and cannot until Messiah is present on earth

-New covenant is to succeed Jesus must be present in
+New covenant is to succeed, Jesus must be present in earth as King.
+The earthly

 main earthly focus then will not be religion but restoration of human wholeness.

-Christ’s return the earthly New covenant will be approved with Israel.
+At Christ’s return, the earthly New covenant will be approved in Israel.
 But

 are his true descendants” (Romans 9:6-7).
 “For a person is not a Jew who is one